Learn More About Reducing Your Risk of Dementia with Our Lancaster, Lititz & Willow Street, PA, Hearing Aid Clinic

 Keep Your Mind Sharp with Our 5-Star-Rated Hearing Restoration Treatment

-When you visit our Lititz, Lancaster or Willow Street hearing aid clinic, we will work with you to restore your hearing, not only to improve your daily enjoyment of life, but also to help you offset the psychological dangers that hearing loss can cause.
+When you visit our Lancaster, Lititz or Willow Street, PA, hearing aid clinic, we will work with you to restore your hearing, not only to improve your daily enjoyment of life, but also to help you offset the psychological dangers that hearing loss can cause.
 Today, one in twelve Americans suffers from hearing loss, with over two thirds of Americans over the age of 70 struggling to hear.
 Because the way we hear is interconnected with our brains to such a strong degree, that means the dementia suffered by aging Americans can frequently be linked to the deterioration of their hearing ability.

 How Are Hearing Loss & Dementia Connected?